GERD Treatment

 - Lose weight.

 Raise your head when lying down.
-This is best achieved NOT with pillows, but by raising the head of the bed by 6 to 8 inches.
+This is best achieved NOT with pillows but by raising the head of the bed by 6 to 8 inches.
 This can be done by sliding blocks under the legs at the head of the bed or a wedge under the head of the mattress.

-You may wish to avoid coffee and tea, carbonated beverages, alcohol, fatty fried foods, spicy food, citrus fruits and juices, tomato juice, orange juice, and grapefruit juice, tomatoes, onions, peppermint, spearmint, chocolate, cheeses, and eggs.
+You may wish to avoid coffee and tea, carbonated beverages, alcohol, fatty fried foods, spicy food, citrus fruits and juices, tomato juice, orange juice, grapefruit juice, tomatoes, onions, peppermint, spearmint, chocolate, cheeses, and eggs.

 Avoid large meals, especially in the evenings.
 Do not lie down right after eating.
 Allow three to four hours after supper and lying down.
-Make the mid day meal the heavier meal of the day and eat small, well-balanced meals.
+Make the mid-day meal the heavier meal of the day and eat small, well-balanced meals.

-Tell me about medical treatment for GERD
+Medical treatment for GERD

 Antacids and H-2 blockers should be taken one hour apart as antacids may reduce the other drugs’ effectiveness.
 New drugs like Omeprazole (Prilosec) and Nexium completely stop stomach acid production.
 These drugs are generally prescribed for short-term use.

-Improving gastric emptying can be undertaken by Cisapride, Metoclopromide, Bethanachol, Proton pump inhibitors (PPIs), and other drugs.
+Improving gastric emptying can be undertaken by Cisapride, Metoclopramide, Bethanachol, Proton pump inhibitors (PPIs), and other drugs.
 These drugs increase the squeezing action of the esophagus and tighten the esophageal sphincter, in addition to making the stomach empty faster.

 Why Choose Our Specialists?

-- Dr. Daniel G. Becker, Founder and Medical Director of The Penn Medicine Becker ENT & Allergy Center, is a highly trained, board-certified specialist who graduated magna cum laude from Harvard College in 1986.
+- Dr. Daniel G. Becker, Founder, and Medical Director of The Penn Medicine Becker ENT & Allergy Center, is a highly trained, board-certified specialist who graduated magna cum laude from Harvard College in 1986 and was awarded a full merit scholarship to attend the University of Virginia Medical School.

 - Dr. Samuel S. Becker, Director of Rhinology at The Penn Medicine Becker ENT & Allergy Center, is a highly trained, board-certified specialist who graduated from Amherst College in 1991 and attended medical school at the University of California San Francisco.